Catholic Church in Georgia: Demographics and major churches

-There are approximately 80,000 Catholics in Georgia – around 2% of the total population.
+In 2020, 85.84% of the population adhered to Christianity; 1% were Catholic.
+This is approximately 37,000 Catholics in Georgia.

 They are mostly found either in Tbilisi or in the southern region of the country, where exclusively Catholic villages exist.
-There are three Catholic churches in Tbilisi; the Cathedral of Our Lady in the old town, the parish church of St Peter and St Paul, and Mar Shimon Bar Sabbae Assyrian Chaldean Catholic Church in Saburtalo.
-A Neocatechumenal Way Mission involving priests, families in mission and lay persons has been present in Sts Peter and Paul church since 1991, helping and leading the parish.
+There are three Catholic churches in Tbilisi; the Cathedral of Our Lady in the old town, the parish church of Sts Peter and Paul, and Mar Shimon Bar Sabbae Assyrian Chaldean Catholic Church in Saburtalo.
+A Neocatechumenal Way mission involving priests, families in mission and lay persons has been present in Sts Peter and Paul church since 1991, helping and leading the parish.

 The Catholics in Tbilisi are mostly Georgians and Armenians, as well as a small Assyrian community of the Chaldean Rite.